njones61/vbaprimer/docs/01_excel/04_names/names.md

 ## Name Manager

-In addition to using the name box as described above, you can also name a cell using the Name Manager button located in the Fomulas ribbon:
+In addition to using the name box as described above, you can also name a cell using the **Name Manager** button located in the Formulas ribbon:

 ![namebutton.png](images/namebutton.png)